fatgeeah/fatgeeah/README.md

 ![Picture](Assets/girl.jpg)

-- 🔭 I’m currently working on **An Ecommerce Website known as GreenGate it was an old project that I decided needs to be updated**
+- 🔭 I’m currently working on ** developing an Ecommerce Website called GreenGate.
+This project had been dormant for some time, but I made the decision to update and revamp it.**

 ![Picture](Assets/project.png)